-So what do you do when you find that there are already others reaching out to a campus you feel God is leading you to reach?
+So, what do you do when you find that there are already others reaching out to your campus?
 Below are some thoughts and suggestions:

-- Consider reaching out to a school that no one else is reaching. - Recognize that no one group can completely reach a school there is room for multiple ministries and strategies on any given campus. - Remember that you are on the same team so approach them as an ally, not competition. - Discover if there are groups or types of students on campus that are not being reached. - Consider whether you should start your own ministry or join with them in theirs. - $\circ$ $\;$ $\;$ Are they reaching students the way you would like to see them reached? - $\circ$ $\;$ Are they challenging students the way you would like to challenge them? - If so, maybe just help them with their ministry instead of launching your own.
+- Consider reaching out to a school that no one else is reaching. - Recognize that no one group can completely reach a school there is room for multiple ministries and strategies on any given campus. - Remember that you are on the same team so approach them as an ally, not competition. - Discover if there are groups or types of students on campus that are not being reached. - Consider whether you should start a Cru ministry or join with them in theirs. - Are they reaching students the way you would like to see them reached? - Are they challenging students the way you would like to challenge them? - o If so, maybe just help them with their ministry instead of launching Cru.

-If you do decide to launch where another ministry already exists:
+If you do decide to launch Cru where another ministry already exists:

 - Always talk positively about the other ministry, never negatively. - Get to know the leaders of the other ministry.
-Meet with them, pray with them, support them, encourage them. - Don't schedule your meetings on the same night as theirs if you can help it. - Be careful about involving their students.
-Try to find students that they are not currently reaching out to (although this kind of overlap often happens anyway). - Keep the lines of communication open keep talking with them.
+Meet with them, pray with them, support them, encourage them. - Don't schedule your meetings on the same night as theirs if you can help it. - Be careful about "poaching" their students.
+Try to find a group of students that they are not currently reaching out to (although this kind of overlap often happens anyway). - Keep the lines of communication open keep talking with them.
 If problems emerge, talk about them and be gracious.